Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

 \subsubsection{Efficiency-based Ranking of EA Methods}

 In this subsection, we compare the efficiency of the evaluated EA methods.
-Particularly, in Table~\ref{tab:time}, we are measuring the average execution time of both training and testing over five runs, each for one of the five folds of the cross-validation protocol described in Section~\ref{ssec:measures}.
-Figure~\ref{fig:tradeoff} depicts the trade-off between effectiveness and efficiency of EA methods using RDGCN as baseline, while in Figure \ref{fig:tradeoff_RREA} using RREA(semi) as baseline.
+Particularly, in Table~\ref{tab:time}, we are measuring the execution time of both training and testing.
+Figure~\ref{fig:trade} depicts the trade-off between effectiveness and efficiency of EA methods using BERT\_INT as baseline.
 In addition, Figure \ref{fig:TTA} demonstrates the training curves of the methods, as well as the time or the epochs that a method needs to achieve 90\% of its own highest MRR.

-As MTransE has the most lightweight implementation among all methods~\cite{DBLP:journals/pvldb/SunZHWCAL20} (only two layers of entity and relation embeddings), it is the fastest method (Table~\ref{tab:time}).
+As MTransE has the most lightweight implementation among all methods~\citep{DBLP:journals/pvldb/SunZHWCAL20} (only two layers of entity and relation embeddings), it is the fastest method (Table~\ref{tab:time}).
 Although MTransE+RotatE also uses only two layers, MTransE is faster because it employs a simpler scoring function than RotatE (see Section~\ref{translational}).
-RDGCN, that achieves the best performance in OpenEA datasets, and MultiKE are competing for the second most efficient method.
-Specifically, as RDGCN exploits a wider neighborhood of entities during training and MultiKE trains and combines multi-view embeddings, both methods require more training time (long-lasting epochs) than MTransE, despite the fact that the latter needs more epochs according to Table~\ref{tab:epochs} (short-lasting epochs).
-On the other hand, RDGCN and MultiKE are faster than MTransE+RotatE and KDCoE, since RDGCN and MultiKE converge faster (see Table~\ref{tab:epochs}).
-In addition, RDGCN and MultiKE are faster than RREA(basic) and RREA(semi), since the last two do not utilize early stopping and they need multiple epochs to be trained (1,200 and 5$\times$1,200=6,000, respectively).
-Finally, RDGCN and MultiKE are faster than the unsupervised method AttrE, even if the latter needs fewer epochs for training (it does not utilize early stopping).
-This is due to the nature of AttrE refining embeddings in multiple iterations, by exploiting all the possible literal values of descriptions and not the seed alignment.
+BERT\_INT, that achieves the best performance in most datasets (excluding the two versions of D\_W\_15K), and MultiKE are competing for the second most efficient method.
+Specifically, as both BERT\_INT and MultiKE trains and combines multi-view embeddings, they require more training time (long-lasting epochs) than MTransE, despite the fact that the latter needs more epochs according to Table~\ref{tab:epochs} (short-lasting epochs).
+On the other hand, BERT\_INT and MultiKE are faster than MTransE+RotatE and KDCoE, since BERT\_INT and MultiKE converge faster (see Table~\ref{tab:epochs}).
+In addition, BERT\_INT and MultiKE are faster than RREA(basic) and RREA(semi), since the last two do not utilize early stopping and they need multiple epochs to be trained (1,200 and 5$\times$1,200=6,000, respectively).
+Finally, BERT\_INT and MultiKE are faster than the unsupervised method AttrE, even if the latter needs fewer epochs for training (it does not utilize early stopping).
+This is due to the nature of AttrE refining embeddings in multiple iterations, by exploiting all the possible literal values and not the seed alignment.